hanpuliu-charles/cs225project/results.md

 ## Linking back to our leading question
-We answered our question to find the shortest path as explained in our Dijkstra and shortestPath Algorithm
+We answered our question to find the shortest path as explained in our Dijkstra and shortestPath Algorithm <br>
+To end our project off, we would like to point out an interesting finding.
+The world's busiest airport is Atlantla International Airport!
+It is not in Chicago, nor New York, nor San Francisco but Atlantla!
+According to data collected by Hartsfield-Jackson Airport, Atlanta is located within a two-hour flight of 80% of the US population, making the city a major port of entry into the US and a logical stopover for travel within the expansive country.